Man killed in Hawaii high-rise fire remembered as caring professional

 Robin Sparling, vice president of in-flight services at the airline, said in an email to the AP that Reller "was a talented manager and caring co-worker and we will miss him terribly.
 Our hearts are with Britt's brother, Phil, and his entire family."

 The fire broke out at the 36-story building at around 2:17 p.m. local time (8:17 p.m.
 ET) Friday and swelled to five alarms.
-The fire spread to the 27th and 28th floors, and some residents were told to shelter in place until fire crews could remove them, Honolulu Fire Capt.
+The fire spread to the 27th and 28th floors, and some residents were told to shelter in place until emergency crews could reach them and escort them to safety, Honolulu Fire Capt.
 David Jenkins said.

 More than 100 firefighters responded to the fire, and emergency crews guided dozens of residents down stairwells to safety, Jenkins said.
 Four people were transported to area hospitals in serious condition, including a firefighter, he said.